doctorfree/Asciiville/README.md

 After installing Asciiville, initialize Asciiville configuration and install additional features by executing the `ascinit` command as a normal user with `sudo` privilege.
 The `ascinit` command will customize the configuration of several Asciiville packages and install additional packages.

 If you wish to perform a "console" initialization on a headless system or a system on which there is no available X Server, then execute the command `ascinit -c` rather than `ascinit`.
+A "console" initialization skips the installation of several graphical utilities including the terminal emulators that Asciiville uses when in desktop mode.
+In addition, a "console" initialization copies several `mailcap` files tailored for use on a console.
+These `mailcap` files generally try to display images and video using text-based character graphics on a console.

 ```console
 # Execute the ascinit command: